Nay Toe

+Some of Nay Toe's films have received controversy for having racist or anti-Muslim themes, such as Aung Padin Inn Padaung (2012) and Oak Kyar Myet Pauk (2016).
+In 2019, he signed an exclusive contract with the production company 7th Sense Creation, which has close ties with the military government of Myanmar.

 Early life

-Nay Toe was born on 9 September 1981 in Tawhtu village in Manaung Township, Cheduba Island, to ethnic Arakanese parents, Than Myaing and her husband Aung Than.
+Nay Toe was born on 9 September 1981 in Tawhtu village in Manaung Township, Cheduba Island, to ethnic Rakhine parents, U Aung Than and Daw Than Myaing.
 He is the second child of four siblings.
 His younger brother Min Thway is also an actor.
 He began his career as a model and eventually transitioned to cinema.
-He graduated from Yangon University with a BSc in Mathematics.
+He graduated from Yangon University with a B.Sc. in mathematics.

 Career

 Nay Toe moved to Yangon in 1999, where he joined the YIIK modeling agency and took singing lessons.
 He gained some titles in modeling contests.
 He modeled under the name Zin Min.

 He released an album in 2000, but without any success.

 He starred in music videos and began exploring acting.
 In 2001, he starred in his first movie, 3 Weeks.

 Since 2007, Nay Toe has been acting with the Htawara Hninzi (Eternal Rose) Burmese cultural dance show, in which he is one of the supporting comedians, along with Tun Tun, Moe Moe, Ye Lay and Kyaw Kyaw Bo.
 The director of the show is Maung Myo Min.

-In 2011, he won an Academy award for Best Leading Actor for his role in Moe Nya Einmet Myu.
+In 2011, he won an academy award for Best Leading Actor for his role in Moe Nya Einmet Myu.
 His role in the movie was said to be intricate, as the character he portrayed was suffering from multiple personality disorder and displayed three different personalities throughout the story.